2JS/pintos-env/README.md

 3. `docker run -it --rm -v "$(cd)":/root/pintos lego3410/pintos`
 4. Now you have linux shell with pintos build/debug dependencies.

-**Note**: Not properly tested on windows.
+**Note**: Not tested enough on windows.
 Please create issue if there is any trouble.

 ## No Guarantee